-Experience in the use of firearms with large animals is helpful.
-Care must be taken to minimize the danger to the operator, observers, and other animals.
-Personnel must comply with all laws and regulations governing the posession and discharge of firearms; local ordinances may prohibit the discharge of firearms in certain areas.
+This method should only be attempted by individuals trained in the use of firearms and who understand the potential for ricochet.
+Care must be taken to minimize danger to the operator, observers, and other animals.
+Personnel must comply with all laws and regulations governing the possession and use of firearms.
+Be aware that firearm laws vary depending on state and local regulations.